California Rules of Court 2026

 In cases where there are allegations of sexual abuse, in addition to the requirements of (l), the provider should comply with the following terms and conditions, unless otherwise ordered by the court:

-(1) Allow no exchanges of gifts, money, or cards;
+(1) Allow no giving or receiving of gifts, money, or cards;

 (2) Allow no photographing, audiotaping, or videotaping of the child;